jmrozanec/cron-utils/README.md

 **Features**

- * Supports all cron expression special characters including * / , - ?
-L W, #.
+ * Supports all cron expression special characters including * / , - L W, #.
+    * The question mark (?) is currently replaced for an asterisk (*).
+Enhanced support will be provided in a future.
  * Supports arbitrary cron expressions: you can define your own cron format!
 Supported fields are: second, minute, hour, day of month, month, day of week, year.
  * Support for optional last field!
  * Supports printing to locale specific human readable format (Italian, English, Spanish and Dutch so far...).